 Comparison of Top 5 Indian Crypto Exchanges

-WazirX and CoinSwitch Kuber are known to achieve a more amicable user interaction, particularly with beginners as regards CoinSwitch Kuber.
+WazirX and CoinSwitch Kuber are known to achieve more amicable user interaction, particularly with beginners regarding CoinSwitch Kuber.

-In terms of interface, ZebPay feels more traditional and thereby potentially less intuitive to use than others.
+Regarding the interface, ZebPay feels more traditional and less intuitive to use than others.

 WazirX and CoinSwitch Kuber offer a broad range of cryptocurrencies, catering to users interested in various digital assets.

-ZebPay also supports a wide range of cryptocurrencies, but its user interface and fee structure may be less competitive.
+ZebPay also supports many cryptocurrencies, but its user interface and fee structure may be less competitive.

 ZebPay is noted for its strong security measures and long-standing reputation.